jeffreychaplin/home-gh-pages/tabletopgames/_posts/2021-01-13-dragongame.md

 ![Blue Dragon]({{ site.baseurl }}/assets/img/tabletopgames/thumbnail/TheGameCrafter_TileBlueDragon.png)
 ![Black Dragon]({{ site.baseurl }}/assets/img/tabletopgames/thumbnail/TheGameCrafter_TileBlackDragon.png)

-More information about the game to come at a later date.
+Actual game name and more information to come at a later date.

-## Get It Now
+## Get It Soon

 This game will be available soon from The Game Crafter.